Bill Porter (sound engineer): Columbia and Monument

 Porter left RCA in November 1964 to engineer for Columbia Records in Nashville, where he stayed for six months, bringing some of his custom clients with him.
-He left Columbia for Monument to manage a new studio set up by Foster at 315 Seventh Street North in Nashville.
+He left Columbia for Monument to manage the Fred Foster Sound Studio, a Nashville recording studio located at 315 Seventh Street North that Foster had acquired from Sam Phillips.
 Porter found the studio's acoustic space to be superior to RCA's Studio B—it was a high-ceilinged room built to house a Masonic Lodge—but the audio equipment owned by Foster was inferior.
 The EMT plate was not as good for reverb effects.
 No top ten hits were engineered by Porter at Foster's studio.

 On the advice of his agent, Wesley Rose, Orbison left Monument in mid-1965 for a more lucrative contract with MGM Records, with Rose taking over as producer.
 Orbison did not ask for Porter on his recording sessions, and he did not have any hit songs with MGM.
 Years later, Porter said that, though he really liked Orbison, the singer "never understood the engineer's contribution."
 It was Rose's advice to leave Monument, and he was "doing his job as a manager" to get more money, but, said Porter, "he didn't know that much about the music."
 Porter felt that only with himself as engineer, Fred Foster as producer and Anita Kerr as arranger was Orbison going to find the right combination.